-When a car dealer orders a new vehicle from the manufacturer, they'll finance it through the manufacturer's lending arm or a third party.
-The lender will normally only finance up to the invoice amount of the new car.
-The invoice is inflated with the holdback amount, this allows the dealer to borrow a little more money on each car it orders.
+When a car dealer orders a new vehicle from the manufacturer, they’ll finance it through the manufacturer’s lending arm or a third party.
+The lender will typically only finance up to the invoice amount of the new car.
+The holdback amount inflates the invoice price; this allows the dealer to borrow a little more money on each vehicle it orders from the manufacturer.

 Until the vehicle is sold, the dealer will pay interest to the lending institution, called “flooring.”
-This is why dealers want to sell their vehicles as fast as they get them on the lot.
-The quicker they sell the car the less interest they have to pay.
-Once the vehicle is sold, the dealer will receive the holdback amount in one check from the manufacturer.
+This is why dealers want to sell their cars as fast as they get them on the lot.
+The quicker they sell the car, the less interest they have to pay.
+Once the vehicle is sold, the dealer will receive the manufacturer’s holdback amount in one check.

-Car salesmen are normally paid on the gross profit of a car deal.
-Since dealer holdback is built into a new car's invoice, car salesmen miss out on any commissions related to holdback.
+Car salespeople are typically paid on the gross profit of a car deal.
+Since dealer holdback is built into a new car’s invoice, car salespeople miss out on any commissions related to dealer holdback.